STATUS AND OBLIGATIONS >

 Articling Agrologist (AAg) or Articling Technical Agrologists (ATAg) Status

 Articling Agrologists and Articling Technical Agrologists have full rights and privileges as Registrants without the use of a seal but are authorized to use the titles “Articling Agrologist” or “Articling Technical Agrologist” and the respective designations of “AAg” or “ATAg”.
-Articling Registrants must attend professional development activities specified by BCIA at the beginning of their articling terms.
+Articling registrants must attend professional development activities specified by BCIA during their articling terms.

 Retired Status